shaheerabbas/Face-Detection/README.md

 # Face-Detection
-Download .yml file from google or use min I will provide
+Download .yml file from google or use mine I have provided it "haarcascade_frontalface_default.xml" in my project repository